hpe-container-platform-community/hcp-demo-env-aws-terraform/docs/README-KUBEFLOW.md

 # Deploy the test LDAP service:
 kubectl apply -f test_ldap.yaml

+### ^ This fails with:
+Error from server (NotFound): error when creating "test_ldap.yaml": namespaces "auth" not found

 # this step is needed because for some reason the dex service doesn't understand that config map is changed
 kubectl rollout restart deployment dex -n auth